Recovery · Sleep

 Protect & Recover

-Post-game meetings and film sessions: keep short, end early
+Post-game meetings and film: keep short, end early

-Allow morning training start time flexibility the day after late games
+Morning start flexibility the day after late games

 Normalize pre-game naps: 20-30 min early afternoon is performance-positive